 Aside from cinnamon and nutmeg, there are other spices that can be effective individual replacements for cardamom.
 For example, some experts recommend using allspice or peppercorns.
 As with cinnamon and nutmeg, you would halve the recipe’s cardamom amount for the replacement.
 If the recipe calls for a teaspoon of cardamom, use a teaspoon of allspice instead.
 Ginger can also be used as can coriander.

 What Does Cardamom Taste Like?

 You'll find cardamom pods infused in coffee throughout the Middle East, and in sweet foods and savory foods, paired with meats, fruits, legumes and grains, incorporated into cookies, pastries and other baked goods and even used as a flavoring in coffee, tea and alcohol.
-Cardamom also nicely compliments cinnamon, allspice, nutmeg, cloves and ginger (it's close relative), so you'll often see cardamom pods here, particularly in Indian spices, like garam masala and vadouvan blends.
-Find out all about cardamom pods & recipes we love here!
+Cardamom also nicely compliments cinnamon, allspice, nutmeg, cloves and ginger (it's close relative), so you'll often see cardamom pods here.

 How to use Cardamom

 Ground cardamom loses its flavor quickly, so it's best to buy cardamom pods and grind your own.
 You'll save money if you do this because the pods also happen to be cheaper.
 To grind cardamom, just remove the seeds from the pods; toss the seeds in a coffee/spice grinder; and give them a quick whirl.
 There's nothing to it.

 One cardamom pod is the equivalent of 1/6 teaspoon of ground cardamom.
 That means you'll need to buy six pods for every teaspoon of cardamom that your recipe calls for.